kanelincoln/futon-server/README.md

 npm run add-space:prod path-to-data-file`
 ```

+**Note:** Images will be uploaded to production in both cases given there is no AWS staging or development environment.

 ## Important

 * The project is deployed on Heroku. **Automatic deploys are triggered on every Git push/merge to/with `main` branch.** This includes changes to the database schema.